 The wildest pat of the zoo is permissions system which is called IAM.
 It is really hard!
 And you can’t avoid it.
 Whenever you add a service into the cloud you need to set up permissions using IAM rules.
 Being too strict means that services in the cloud will not be able to connect to each other.
 Being less strict than required means that your cloud will be vulnerable to malicious users.
 IAM is important part of a cloud and requires serious attention.

 All that said doesn’t mean that AWS is something that one should completely avoid.
 If you are confident that you know exactly why you need AWS with all its complexity and maintenance burden, then you should go for it.
 It’s that simple.
-Some really exotic services like Amazon Sumerian (AR) or Amazon Braket (quantum computing experiments) can not be found among other cloud hosting providers who are narrowly specialising in web apps and websites.
+Some really exotic services like Amazon Sumerian (AR) or Amazon Braket (quantum computing experiments) can not be found among other cloud hosting providers who are narrowly specializing in web apps and websites.
 It’s the real power of AWS — they provide a comprehensive infrastructure for solving virtually any computational task.

 So, what are the options when you need to deploy a web app and retain a control over the cloud?
 There are companies that provide services which are just enough for running a typical web app.
 With cloud hosting providers like Digital Ocean one can deploy a Kubernetes cluster, a managed DB and a file storage with CDN in a matter of a few clicks.
 Then tie the services together using simple firewall and load balancer.
 Load balancer is also provided as a service, again — available in a few clicks.